Getting contacts? Get a contact lens eye exam

-Getting contacts?
-Get a contact lens eye exam

 After finding contact lenses that fit properly, are comfortable for you, and provide good vision, your eye doctor can write your contact lens prescription.
 This prescription will designate contact lens power, a shape matching the curvature of your eye (base curve), and diameter.

-Usually it takes about two office visits to complete an uncomplicated contact lens fitting.
+Usually, it takes two or three follow-up visits to complete an uncomplicated contact lens fitting.
 After that, you should have annual contact lens exams so your eye doctor can monitor the health of your eyes.
-In some cases, you may need more frequent follow-up visits.
+In some cases, you may need more frequent exams or additional follow-up visits.

 Keep in mind that if you wear contact lenses, your annual eye exams typically will cost more than a routine exam for someone who doesn't wear contacts, due to the additional contact lens-related tests that are included.